MOSHE & THE ISSUES

 U.S. Transportation

-The Green Party supports a transportation policy that emphasizes the use of mass transit and moves towards the full electrification of automobiles, trucks, trains, and airplanes using zero emission energy.
+The Green Party supports a transportation policy that emphasizes the use of mass transit and moves towards the full electrification of automobiles, trucks, trains, and airplanes using zero-emission energy.
 We call for major public investment in mass transportation, so that such systems are cheap or free to the public and are safe, accessible, and easily understandable to first-time users.
 We need ecologically sound forms of transportation that minimize pollution and maximize efficiency.

 Surfaces impermeable to rainwater, polluted storm run-off; paved over or polluted wetlands, the heat island effect, air pollution, and acid rain are all directly related to a transportation system run amuck.